Tzaturyan/Machine-Learning-in-Business/README.md

 Apply random negative sampling to build a classifier under new conditions Compare the quality with the solution from point 4 (build a report - table of metrics) Experiment with the fraction of P in step 5 (how will the quality of the model change when the size of P decreases/increases)
+# 7. Interpretation of model forecasts SHAP
+Take any data set for binary classification (you can download one of the model ones from https://archive.ics.uci.edu/ml/datasets.php ) make an overview analysis of the selected dataset
+, do feature engineering
+, train any classifier (whichever you like)
+, deal with SHAP and build the importance of features for: the entire test dataset (summary_plot - give an interpretation) for the top 10% for individual observations, output force_plot and try to interpret the result